 - a.
 Provide affordable housing in accordance with the requirements set out within the adopted Braintree District Local Plan; and - b.
-Outline current local needs for affordable housing, and demonstrate how the proposed development will assist in meeting local needs; and - c.
+Take account of the current identified local needs for affordable housing in the Parish and demonstrate how the proposed development will assist in meeting local needs; and - c.
 Ensure that affordable housing provision is made available in the first instance to people with a local connection to the Parish.

-Outside of the defined Steeple Bumpstead village Development Boundary, proposals for a Rural Exception Site will be supported, subject to 100% allocation to affordable housing within the Rural Exception Site as well as the requirements of other policies within this Plan, provided that the affordable housing will be made available in the first instance to people with a local connection to the Parish in perpetuity.
+In those parts of the Plan area beyond the defined Steeple Bumpstead Village Development Boundary, proposals for Rural Exception Affordable Housing developments on suitable sites will be supported, subject to 100% allocation to affordable housing within the Rural Exception Site as well as the requirements of other policies within this Plan, provided that the affordable housing will be made available in the first instance to people with a local connection to the Parish in perpetuity.